-So far, we've seen that while PE out of subjects doesn't require any further complexity, PE out of non-subjects requires pied-piping as far as the edge of the local CP, thereby moving across whatever is in subject position.
+We've seen that PE from non-subjects requires pied-piping the possessum to the edge of the local CP, thereby moving across whatever is in subject position.
 At first glance, such facts suggest that PE is only possible from the structurally highest DP in the local CP.
 Ignoring A'-movements, the structurally highest and thus leftmost DP is whatever ends up in spec-TP.
 If the DP exited by PE is not in spec-TP, it consequently must pied-pipe to spec-CP with the moving possessor prior to PE.
-This is consistent with what has been shown so far.

-If this were a sufficient description of the facts, PE of postnominal possessors out of a possessed subject would be grammatical.
+This description is consistent with what has been shown so far.
+If this were a sufficient description, PE of postnominal possessors out of a possessed subject should be grammatical.
 However, this is not the case:

-(16) No PE of postnominal possessors10

-Who_k did you say [${CP}$ [a book of ${\underline{}k}$'s] is getting popular]?
+(16) No PE of postnominal possessors12 Who_k did you say [${CP}$ [a book of ${k}$'s] is getting popular]?